Diana Vreeland: Harper's Bazaar 1936–1962

-Vogue 1963–1971 and the Metropolitan Museum of Art
+Vogue 1962–1971

 According to some sources, hurt that she was passed over for promotion at Harper's Bazaar in 1957, she joined Vogue in 1962.
 She was editor-in-chief from 1963 until 1971.
 Vreeland enjoyed the 1960s enormously because she felt that uniqueness was being celebrated.
 "If you had a bump on your nose, it made no difference so long as you had a marvelous body and good carriage."

+In December 1962 Rudi Gernreich first conceived of a topless swimsuit, but he didn't intend to produce the design commercially.
+It had more meaning to Gernreich as an idea than as a reality.
+Gernreich had Peggy Moffitt model the suit in person for Vreeland, who asked him why he conceived of the design.
+Gernreich told her he felt it was time for "freedom—in fashion as well as every other facet of life," but that the swimsuit was just a statement. "[Women] drop their bikini tops already," he said, "so it seemed like the natural next step."
+She told him, "If there's a picture of it, it's an actuality.
+You must make it."
+Gernreich did, and he decided to call his design a monokini.

 Vreeland sent memos to her staff urging them to be creative.
 One said, "Today let's think pig white!
 Wouldn't it be wonderful to have stockings that were pig white!
 The color of baby pigs, not quite white and not quite pink!"
 During her tenure at the magazine, she discovered the sixties "youthquake" star Edie Sedgwick.
 In 1984, Vreeland explained how she saw fashion magazines.
 "What these magazines gave was a point of view.
 Most people haven't got a point of view; they need to have it given to them—and what's more, they expect it from you. [...][I]t must have been 1966 or '67.
 I published this big fashion slogan: This is the year of do it yourself. [...][E]very store in the country telephoned to say, 'Look, you have to tell people.
-No one wants to do it themselves-they want direction and to follow a leader!'"
+No one wants to do it themselves—they want direction and to follow a leader!'"

+She notoriously went over budget each issue.
+However, she was not someone known to compromise.
+If she was going to be editor-in-chief at Vogue, she would not skimp on her ideas no matter the cost, man-power, or obscurity.
+Then in 1971, like a large wooden door swinging closed, silencing a steady wind, Vreeland was let go from her position as editor-chief of Vogue.
+She was chronically over-budget and, though good-natured, a tyrant in the office.

+The Metropolitan Museum of Art

 After she was fired from Vogue, she became consultant to the Costume Institute of the Metropolitan Museum of Art in New York in 1971.
 By 1984, according to Vreeland's account, she had organized twelve exhibitions.
 Artist Greer Lankton created a life-size portrait doll of Vreeland that is on display in the Costume Institute's library.